trendwerk/acf-forms/README.md

 This code should be run when bootstrapping your theme (traditionally done via `functions.php`).
 Initialization creates the `entries` post type and sets up defaults form handlers and notifications.

 ### Create field group
 Create a new field group in Advanced Custom Fields.
-When choosing a location where to show this field group, make sure you use `Forms > Front-end` is `Yes`.
+When choosing a location where to show this field group, make sure you use `Forms > Front-end` is equal to `Yes`.

 ### Register form
 ```php